 For the main souks and places to purchase common goods, wander along the main street in the medina, Rue du Socco.
 While you’re shopping, catch a glimpse of the Cathedrale Portugaise, the Portuguese Cathedral.
 Although the building itself remains incomplete with only a choir galley and vaulted hall still standing, the Cathedral enchants its visitors.
 You’ll want to have the camera out for this one.

 Ambling off the beaten path has its rewards.
-Paying a trip to Safi will not only give you the chance to buy some local handmade ceramic goods, but it will leave you with a better understanding of Moroccan culture and history (Learn more about Safi and other destinations on our blog about Moroccan destinations.).
+Paying a trip to Safi will not only give you the chance to buy some local handmade ceramic goods, but it will leave you with a better understanding of Moroccan culture and history (Learn more about Safi and other destinations on our blog about Morocco.).
 Not to mention photographs and memories to last a lifetime.

 Written by Amanda Sandlin.